hazelcast/hazelcast-nodejs-client/README.md

 ##### Querying Examples with Predicates

-You can use `__key` attribute to perform a predicated search for entry keys.
-Please see the following example:
+You can use the `__key` attribute to perform a predicated search for the entry keys.
+See the following example:

 ```javascript
 var personMap;